 Students and teachers work together to solidify a sense of competence, confidence, and purpose.
 Topics are integrated into a problem-centered approach in which students continually encounter mathematics in a meaningful context, enabling them to draw, and then verify, their own conclusions.

-The World Languages program introduces and improves upon students' speaking, listening, reading, and writing skills in Spanish and Mandarin.
+The Spanish program introduces and improves upon students' speaking, listening, reading, and writing skills in Spanish.
 Through exposure to different cultures, students explore the similarities and differences with people across oceans, across borders, or even just across the room.

 The Middle Division (Grades 5–8) reports on a student's progress four times each year.